How do I create Spelling Lists?

-Education Perfect's Spelling Lists test students' spelling by speaking a word in a contextual sentence and asking them to type in the correct spelling.
+Education Perfect's spelling lists test students' spelling by saying a word in context and requiring them to answer with the correct spelling of that word.

 Spelling lists are available for all non-language subject areas, such as English, Science and Maths.

-The Education Perfect Content Team has already developed a number of spelling lists for you to use, but you can also make your own for automatic, self-marking weekly spelling tests to complete in-class or at home.
-They are also valuable as a resource for other subject areas to improve students' spelling of domain-specific vocabulary, for example Science terminology.
+The EP Content Team has already developed a number of spelling lists for you to use, but you can also make your own for automatic, self-marking spelling tests to complete in class or at home.
+They are also valuable as a resource for other subject areas to improve students' spelling of domain-specific vocabulary, for example, Science terminology.

-Open the Content Library from your Control Panel.
+Open the Content tab from your Teacher Dashboard.

 Ensure your Content Library is in Edit mode, and switch the displayed subject to any non-language subject.

 As you add words to the list, the server will generate electronic sound files for each word and the sentence containing the word in the background.
-Normally these will be available shortly after you complete the list.
+These will be available shortly after you complete the list.
 If human voices are available, these will be used instead.

-You can also import a large number of questions from an existing spelling list in a spreadsheet.
+You can also import many questions at once from an existing spelling list or from a spreadsheet.

 - Create your spreadsheet in Excel, Google Docs, or any other spreadsheet tool.
-Put the spelling word in one column, and a sentence containing that word in the column beside that word.
+Put the spelling word in Column A, and the related sentence (containing that word) in Column B.

 - In the list editor, click the blue Import button at the bottom of the page.

-- Copy the data out of your spreadsheet, and paste it into the dialog box that appears.
+- Copy (Ctrl+C) the data in your spreadsheet, and paste it into the dialog box that appears.